ComedicChimera/whirlwind/docs/compiler-info.md

 correctness.
 All specializations are also evaluated but only after their generics have been generated.
 This process is repeated until all instances have been resolved.
-#### 3 - Memory Analysis

-All predicates and blocks of non-generic definitions and all instances and specializations of generics are put through memory analysis.
-This occurs after generic evaluation so that all blocks have already been generated.
-Note that the previous stages should include relevant positional data for this stage.

 ### Stage 4 - Optimization